-Nifedipine, USP is an antianginal drug belonging to a class of pharmacological agents, the calcium channel blockers.
-Nifedipine is 3,5-pyridinedicarboxylic acid, 1,4-dihydro-2, 6-dimethyl -4-(2-nitrophenyl)-, dimethyl ester, C17H18N206 and has the structural formula:
+Nifedipine Capsules, USP (nifedipine) is an antianginal drug belonging to a class of pharmacological agents, the calcium channel blockers.
+Nifedipine is 3,5‑pyridinedicarboxylic acid, 1,4-dihydro-2,6-dimethyl-4-(2-nitrophenyl)-, dimethyl ester, C17H18N2O6, and has the structural formula:

-Nifedipine, USP is a yellow crystalline substance, practically insoluble in water but soluble in ethanol.
+Nifedipine is a yellow crystalline substance, practically insoluble in water but soluble in ethanol.
 It has a molecular weight of 346.3.
-Nifedipine Capsules are formulated as soft gelatin capsules for oral administration, each containing 10 mg or 20 mg nifedipine.
+Nifedipine Capsules, USP are formulated as soft gelatin capsules for oral administration each containing 10 mg nifedipine.

 Nifedipine Capsules - Clinical Pharmacology